 - How to Read a Plumbing Quote

-Commercial plumbing compliance in Bromley runs from a single CP12 for a Bromley town café to a full Legionella control scheme for a Beckenham HMO or a TMV3 servicing programme for a care facility in outer BR7.
+Commercial plumbing compliance in Bromley runs from commercial gas safety checks for a Bromley town café, to a full Legionella control scheme for a Beckenham HMO, to a TMV3 servicing programme for a care facility in outer BR7.

 The engineers listed above cover the full borough — verified, Gas Safe registered and compliance-ready.